james2doyle/ohdoylerules.com/content/demo/php-variables-in-strings.md

-/*
+---
-Title: PHP Variables in strings
+Title: "PHP Variables in strings"
-Description: PHP Variables in strings
+Description: "A list of all the ways you can put PHP Variables in strings"
-Date: 2013-03-21
+Date: "2013-03-21"
-Category: Demo,Fiddle,Web
+Category: "Demo"
-Template: post
+Template: "post"
-Keywords: php, variables, string, interpolation, vars, in, text, render */
+Keywords: ["php", "variables", "string", "interpolation", "vars", "in", "text", "render"]
+---

 I have been getting quite annoyed lately when escaping a string to output a PHP variable.
 So I decided to make a little test so I could see what the best way to tackle this was.